 Section 2 of the WRP addresses matters of significance to Māori and identifies the need for tangata whenua to be able to give effect to kaitiakitanga.
-The proposal is being developed in partnership with iwi to ensure that cultural values and aspirations are reflected in the design of the project.
+The proposal will be developed in partnership with iwi to ensure that cultural values and aspirations are reflected in the design of the project.

 Section 3 addresses matters relating to water and generally seeks to avoid any loss of values associated with freshwater, including wetlands, in accordance with the requirements of the NPS-FM.
-As noted, the proposal will involve riparian planting along the Mangawhero Stream and the restoration of adjacent wetlands.
+As noted, the proposal will involve riparian planting and/or wetland enhancement/restoration.
 Erosion and Sediment control measures will be in place during any earthworks, ensure that there is no adverse effect on water quality.

 Section 5 addresses matters relating to the discharge of contaminants onto or into land and seeks to manage these discharges to avoid adverse effects on human health, water quality, aquatic ecosystems and on the relationship that tangata whenua as kaitiaki have with their identified taonga such as ancestral lands, water and wāhi tapu.
-In this instance a PSI has been completed which identifies some areas of potential contamination - located adjacent to existing farm buildings and effluent ponds.
-No work is proposed in those areas and the unexpected discovery of contaminants will be covered by conditions of consent.
-Further, no chemicals are used in the operation of the solar farm (e.g., for washing of panels).
-Accordingly, no discharge of contaminants is anticipated.
+A PSI will be completed, and it is anticipated that any potential contamination will be located adjacent to existing farm buildings.
+No work is proposed in those areas and in the unlikely event contamination is located elsewhere on site, the appropriate management controls will be implemented.
+Unexpected discovery of contaminants will also be covered by conditions of consent.
+Further, no chemicals are used in the operation of the solar farm (e.g., for washing of panels) Accordingly, no discharge of contaminants is anticipated.